refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 Fast forward to today, there are several frameworks and libraries in the picture, and they all promise to do a better job than their predecessors.
 However, many still don't meet the flexibility mark, except for a handful of them.

-In this article, we'll look at what refine is and demonstrate how to use it to build a **Next.js PWA** storefront application.
+In this article, we'll look at what Refine is and demonstrate how to use it to build a **Next.js PWA** storefront application.

 <!--truncate-->